recluzegeek/www/src/content/blog/ngrok-alternative.md

 description: How to configure & use foss alternatives to ngrok.
 ---

 ngrok is great for rapid development as it allows us to test out our local applications out in the wild.
-We can create ngrok tunnel from our local application to the
+We can create ngrok tunnel from our local application to the open internet.